 Matthew is a family physician.
 He trained at University of Maryland School of Medicine (’11) and MedStar Franklin Square Family Medicine Residency (’14).
 In Litein, he coordinates educational activities for the Family Medicine residents as well as other health professionals and trainees in the hospital.
 He also hopes to help strengthen the hospital’s mental health program within the department of Medicine.
 He likes to write, play music, tweet, and read when he’s not doing doctor stuff or playing with the kids.

 Maggie is a mother-baby nurse and full-time mom.
 She trained at Harford Community College (’11).
 She plans to help teach at the nursing school in Litein in between homeschooling our kids.
 She enjoys photography, pinning, cooking, and reading when she’s not discipling the next generation of Lofti.

 Naomi is 5 years old and is adjunct faculty at the School of Hard Knocks.
 She enjoys eating, singing loudly, jumping off of things, reading, and asking impertinent questions.
 She pretty much never takes a break until she sleeps and states that when she grows up she wants to be “a doctor, a mommy, and a traveler”.

-Leo is 2 years old and enjoys eating, singing less loudly, climbing up to high places, and collecting rocks.
+Leo is 3 years old and enjoys eating, singing less loudly, climbing up to high places, and collecting rocks.
 Sometimes he manages to keep them in his pocket and not his mouth.
-He intends to do something with his life involving trucks or diggers.
+He states that he is both “a doctor for babies” and a “builder” .